mjrgh/PinscapePico/How-to-build.md

 For most of the project's development phase, I was using SDK 1.5.1;
 shortly before the first release, I made the (perhaps risky) move of updating to the latest SDK version, 2.1.0.
-I did most of my development and testing against 1.5.1, but I'd nonetheless recommend moving to 2.1.0, so that you're on the latest from Raspberry Pi, **with the the important caveat** that you use my fixed version of 2.1.0 instead of the official one.
+I did most of my development and testing against 1.5.1, so it's the more thoroughly tested of the two options, but I'd nonetheless recommend moving to 2.1.0, **with the the important caveat** that you should use my **corrected** version of 2.1.0 instead of the official one, which has a couple of serious bugs.

 ### How to install SDK 1.5.1